build-wars/gwmultilaunch/readme.txt

 Launch Sequence Details to bypass multiple process restriction
 --------------------------------------------------------------

-1) Save current gw path from registry
-2) Write new gw path to registry
+2) Set new gw path in registry
 3) Mutex cleared from all gw.exe processes
 4) Launch gw copy
-5) Write old gw path to registry (with delay)
 6) Exit GWMultiLaunch (only if using shortcut)

 ---